DevScouter/devscouter-react/README.md

 ## Features to Improve

-- Send regular requests using `setInterval` to keep the server awake, instead of using `cron-job.org`
 - Highlight current language in the language selector
 - Save search results according to the user by creating a database and using a login system
 - Refactor code to use unique key for each date pair